eaasglobal/docs/eaas token/tokenomics.md

 ## Token Allocation and Vesting Schedule:

-The token allocation of $DEPIN is designed to ensure equitable distribution and strategic alignment with project objectives.
+The token allocation of $EAAS is designed to ensure equitable distribution and strategic alignment with project objectives.

 | Pool             | %Allocation | Amount      | % on TGE | Cliff | Vesting |